Zexsys-Productions/MentalMeasure/README.md

 ## Contact

-If you have any questions or feedback, feel free to reach out to us at your-email@example.com.
+If you have any questions or feedback, feel free to reach out to us at steven.matt.sil@gmail.com.

 ## Acknowledgments

 We'd like to thank the open-source community for their support and contributions to MentalMeasure.
+In addition, the helpful psychiatrists and general practitioners for their advice!

 ---